cyclejs-community/component-combinators/documentation/EFSM.md

 ## State - transition topology is static
 Capturing behavior as the “quantitative state” has its disadvantages and limitations, too.
 First, the state and transition topology in a state machine must be static and fixed at compile time, which can be too limiting and inflexible.
-Sure, you can easily devise “state machines” that would modify themselves at runtime (this is what often actually happens when you try to recode “stream spaghetti” as a state machine).
+Sure, you can easily devise state machines that would modify themselves at **runtime** (this is what often actually happens when you try to recode “stream spaghetti” as a state machine).
 However, this is like writing self-modifying code, which indeed was done in the early days of programming but was quickly dismissed as a generally bad idea.
 Consequently, “state” can capture only static aspects of the behavior that are known a priori and are unlikely to change in the future.

 [//]: # (ref : Ref : A_Crash_Course_in_UML_State_Machines (Quantum Leaps)